-If a team does not show up at the beginning of a game, a victory will be awarded to the opponent team with a score of 3-0.
+If a team does not show up at the beginning of a game for valid reasons, or is in no technical conditions to play the game, a victory will be awarded to the opponent team with a score of 3-0.
+This game is accounted as played for the winning team but will not be accounted as played for the team that does no show up.